 As of May 2014, Kazakhstan had attracted $190 billion in gross foreign investments since its independence in 1991 and it led the CIS countries in terms of FDI attracted per capita.

-Kazakhstan has maintained its position in the 2014–2015 World Economic Forum Global Competitiveness Report that was published at the beginning of September 2014.
+Kazakhstan maintained its position in the 2014-2015 World Economic Forum Global Competitiveness Report published in September 2014, ahead of other CIS states in most pillars of competitiveness with an overall score of 4.4.

 In October 2014, Kazakhstan donated $30,000 to the International Committee of the Red Cross's humanitarian effort in Ukraine.

-According to a U.S. government report released in 2014, detailed information regarding Kazakhstan was provided.
+According to a U.S. government report released in 2014, in Kazakhstan:

-As of 2014, tourism accounted for 0.3 percent of Kazakhstan's GDP, but the government had plans to increase it to 3 percent by 2020.
+As of 2014, tourism accounted for 0.3% of Kazakhstan's GDP, with government plans to increase it.

 In 2014, Almaty submitted a bid for the Winter Olympics.

-In 2014, President Nazarbayev signed into law tax concessions to promote foreign direct investment which included a 10-year exemption from corporation tax, an eight-year exemption from property tax, and a 10-year freeze on most other taxes.
+In 2014, President Nazarbayev signed into law tax concessions to promote foreign direct investment, including a 10-year exemption from corporation tax, an eight-year exemption from property tax, and a 10-year freeze on most other taxes.

-In 2014, The Guardian described tourism in Kazakhstan as "hugely underdeveloped," despite the country's mountain, lake, and desert landscapes, citing high prices, "shabby infrastructure," "poor service," and travel difficulties as hampering factors.
+In 2014, The Guardian described tourism in Kazakhstan as "hugely underdeveloped" due to high prices, "shabby infrastructure," "poor service," and the difficulties of travel in a large underdeveloped country.

 In 2014, authorities in Kazakhstan closed newspapers, jailed or fined dozens of people after peaceful but unsanctioned protests, and fined or detained worshipers for practicing religion outside state controls.
-Government critics remained in detention after unfair trials.
-New codes were adopted restricting fundamental freedoms, and torture remained common.
+Government critics, including opposition leader Vladimir Kozlov, remained in detention after unfair trials.
+Also in 2014, Kazakhstan adopted new criminal, criminal executive, criminal procedural, and administrative codes, and a new law on trade unions, which contain articles restricting fundamental freedoms and are incompatible with international standards.

 Since 2014, the Kazakhstani government has been bidding for a non-permanent member seat on the UN Security Council for 2017–2018.

-The first five-year plan, covering the years 2010–2014, focused on developing industrial capacity in car manufacturing, aircraft engineering and the production of locomotives, passenger and cargo railroad cars.
+The first five-year plan (2010–2014) focused on developing industrial capacity in car manufacturing, aircraft engineering and the production of locomotives, passenger and cargo railroad cars.

 In January 2015, Kazakhstan sent $400,000 of aid to Ukraine's southeastern regions to help with the humanitarian crisis.